mui/mui-x/docs/data/data-grid/components/toolbar/toolbar.md

 ## Anatomy

-`Grid.Toolbar` is comprised of the following parts:
+The Toolbar component is comprised of the following parts:

 ```tsx
 <Grid.Toolbar.Root>